esl/elixirconf-eu-jekyll/_speakers/michal-olczak.md

 type: speaker
 ---

-<p>Engineer at heart, building sustainable innovation
+<p>Team Lead / Software Engineer at OP Lab of the OP Financial Group.
+Engineer at heart, Michał likes to build sustainable innovations.
 </p>